stanfordpython/python-assignments/assign0/README.md

 The passphrase you presented does not match our records!
 Guards - arrest this intruder!
 </code></pre>

 This chatbot is adorable and geeky!
-Feel free to bring your personality and passion to this ☺️
+Feel free to bring your personality and passions to this part of the assignment. 😊

 ### Example 2: Simple Schedule

 Another example might be a Virtual Assistant chatbot, which allows users to schedule events (in which they would enter a time range, and a name for the event, which would be stored into a text file), and check whether an event was taking place at a given time.
 A sample run for such a system might appear as follows.
-(Note that this uses MMDDYYYY as an encoding scheme for dates and hours are represented as floating point numbers, so 14.5 means 2:30PM).
+(Note that this uses `MMDDYYYY` as an encoding scheme for dates, and that hours are represented as floating point numbers, so 14.5 means 2:30PM).
 Once again, user input is ***bolded and italicized***.

 <pre><code>
 (cs41-env)$ python chatbot.py